Overview

 1. Leverage clinical decision support

-• Embed real-time guidance and algorithms for diagnostic imaging into ehealth solutions, developing web-based systems of ordering CT, MRI, and ultrasound that incorporate current practice guidelines
+• Develop web-based systems for ordering CT, MRI, and ultrasound imaging that incorporate current practice guidelines

 • Track ordering patterns in real time and provide regular feedback to clinicians